KastnerRG/Read_the_docs/docs/axidma.rst

 INPUT and OUTPUT ports are set to *axis* interfaces for streaming and *length* is set to *s_axilite* for a non-streaming interface. *axis_t* is a struct defined in the header file that is composed of an int *data* and an ap_uint<1> *last*.
 The 1-bit *last* is required for *axis* interfaces, and signals the last struct of the stream, ending the stream.

+Note that

+.. code-block :: c++

+	*OUTPUT++ = cur;

+is performing two separate operations.
+Breaking it down:

+.. code-block :: c++

+	*OUTPUT = cur; 	// write the output struct to the address in OUTPUT OUTPUT++;		// increment the address in OUTPUT for the next write operation

 In this lab, since we are reusing an input struct to generate an output struct, the last bit is handled for us.
 However, if you must construct your own *axis_t* struct, you must ensure you set *last* to 1 when the struct is the last one to be streamed out, else explicitly set it to 0 (otherwise there may be garbage data in the memory address of *last* that terminates your stream early, leaving you scratching your head about why the output error on Pynq's Jupyter interface is so high).

 1.2) Generate RTL code and export it